assari/Coursera-Getting-And-Cleaning-Data_Project/README.md

   4.6) The original dataset recorded the Activity as a series of numbers from 1 to 6.
 In this step, the numbers were converted to labels as per the file "activity_labels.txt"

-  4.7) Some of the descriptions fromn the file "features.txt" were renamed to make them more meaningful
+  4.7) Some of the descriptions from the file "features.txt" were renamed to make them more meaningful

-  4.8) Lastly, a subset of the data was created with the average of each activity and each subject in a tidydata format and this was written out to a txt file as "HARtidydata.txt"
+  4.8) Lastly, a subset of the data was created with the average of each activity and each subject in a tidydata format and this was written out to a txt file as "HARtidydata.csv"

 ###5.
-Description of the HARtidydata.txt and the CODEBOOK.md files##
+Description of the HARtidydata.csv and the CODEBOOK.md files##

 The CODEBOOK.md file described the HARtidydata file and explains the transformations done to obtain the resulting data and variables.